2025 MAMA Awards: Selection process

-Round 1 voting for Fans' Choice Male & Female started on October 16, 7 PM KST until October 26, 11:59 PM KST.
-Round 2 voting together with Fans' Choice of the Year is to be conducted from October 30, 6 PM KST until November 10, 11:59 PM KST.
-Voting for Fans' Choice of the Year will reopen during the live broadcast on November 28.
+Round 1 voting for Fans' Choice Male & Female started on October 16, 19:00 KST until October 26, 23:59 KST.
+Round 2 voting together with Fans' Choice of the Year is to be conducted from October 30, 18:00 KST until November 10, 23:59 KST.
+Voting for Fans' Choice of the Year reopened during the live broadcast on November 28.

 Performers

 The first line-up of performers were announced on October 17.
 The second line-up were announced on October 20.

+Izna, KickFlip, Hearts2Hearts, and TWS were scheduled to perform during the red carpet but it was cancelled due to the Wang Fuk Court fire.
+The Hong Kong boy group Mirror also announced their withdrawal from the awards due to the fire on November 27.